nadiapasha/DataVisualization/README.md

 # DataVisualization
-Visualization of Winter Olympics Medal count by Country related data files in .csv and .json formats
+Visualization of Winter Olympics Medal count by Country.
+Folder contains related data files in .csv and .json formats.
-Contains .ipynb file used for formatting available data to be used in the html file .html and .css for creating world map and related visualizations
+And a .ipynb file used for formatting available data to be used in the .html file.
+There are .html and .css files for creating world map and related visualizations.